Mt. Helium: History

-The Apex Theory was formed in 1999 by Armenian-American musicians Ontronik "Andy" Khachaturian, Art Karamian and David Hakopyan (first drummer and bass player of Soil / System of a Down respectively), following Khachaturian's injury and subsequent departure from System of a Down.
+The Apex Theory was formed in 1999 by Armenian-American musicians Ontronik "Andy" Khachaturian, David Hakopyan (drummer and bass player of Soil / System of a Down respectively), and Art Karamian following Khachaturian's injury and subsequent departure from System of a Down.
 Sammy J. Watson joined the band after they were unable to find a committed drummer.
 The band released its first extended play, Extendemo, in 2000.
 The following year, they signed with DreamWorks Records, releasing their second EP The Apex Theory on October 9, 2001.
 The band performed at the main stage during the 2001 Warped Tour, and as co-headliners at the 2002 MTV2 tour.

 On April 2, 2002, the band released its first album, Topsy-Turvy.
 It peaked at No. 6 on the Billboard Heatseekers chart and No. 157 on the Billboard 200.
 Months after the album's release, Khachaturian left the band, and they began to audition new vocalists before deciding that Karamian would take over as the band's vocalist, shifting the band from a quartet to a power trio.
 The band released an EP in 2004 entitled inthatskyissomethingwatching.
 After changing the name to Mt.
 Helium, the band released its second album, Faces, as a digital download on June 3, 2008.